 Perhaps you have noticed that our full name is St John the Baptist Russian Orthodox Greek Catholic Church.
 To many people with knowledge of the history of the Church, especially history of Russian Church, this name might seem a bit confusing.
-Don't worry, we are not Catholic, only part Greek, and fully Orthodox."Greek Catholic" is not what is seems to mean.
+Below is a decipher of our name.

+Some older Orthodox parishes in America, those at least 100 years or older, also have the "Russian Orthodox Greek Catholic" in their name.
 How did Orthodox parishes in the US come to have this name in the first place?
-Prior to the Bolshevik Revolution in Russia in 1917, Russian Church did not have one fixed official name.
+Prior to the Bolshevik Revolution in Russia in 1917, Russian Orthodox Church did not have one fixed official name.
 Many names were used, among them: Orthodox Catholic Greco-Russian Church (Православная Кафолическая Греко-Российская Церковь), Russian Church (Российская Церковь & Русская Церковь), Russian Orthodox Church (Российская Православная Церковь), Russian Orthodox Catholic Church (Российская Православная кафолическая Церковь), Greco-Russian Church (Греко-Российская Церковь), Orthodox Greco-Russian Church (Православная Греко-Российская Церковь), Russian Eastern Orthodox Church (Российская Восточно-православная Церковь), etc.